levonk/data-integration/README.md

    * 24/7/365 - All Hours
   * Time to first response
   * Time to escalation
+* What validations is performed on the data before being dropped off?
 * Will you inform us before?
   * Expected non-delivery
   * Expected delivery changes